 We did this walk in the afternoon and although we basically had it all to ourselves, we would still recommend doing it in the morning instead.
 There are a few reasons for this.

 At the 1st Mirador, we were shooting straight into the sun.
 We basically did our walk at the hottest time of the day as well.
 Since we spent so long at the footprints, we also ran kind of ran out of time at El Vergel waterfall.

 Although the light was fantastic, we didn’t have time for a swim.
 We also missed sunset at the 2nd Mirador (by about 15 minutes) and it was a long walk back to town in the dark, though we were underneath beautiful stars the whole way.

 If you do the tour and love it (or hate it), please get in touch using our Comments below and give us your thoughts!

 Time: 4-5 hours

 So there you go!
-Our full guide to Torotoro’s El Vergel Tour.
+Our full guide to the El Vergel Tour in Torotoro, Bolivia.
 If you’d like to know about some of the other tours, then check out our full posts for Cavernas de Umajalanta and La Ciudad de Itas.
 For more information on the park itself, read our WIT: Guide to Torotoro National Park.

 LIKE THIS POST?
 PIN IT!